zaxtax/bustle/README.md

 ### Best practices

+- [ ] Build a (DSL-paramterized) program executor for the synthesized expressions.
 - [ ] improve the DSL interface so that implementations of DSLs are more concise?
 - [ ] use a proper Python testing framework?